Degree Programme in Nursing

 All courses on clinical nursing include theory lessons, workshops and simulation exercises.
-Nursing skills (such as taking the blood pressure or administering injections) are practised in simulation at first.
-After learning the practical skills, you advance to problem-solving situations.
+Nursing skills (such as taking the blood pressure or administering injections) are practiced in simulation at first.
+After learning practical skills, you advance to problem-solving situations.
 You will consider different scenarios and actions for different nursing situations, patients and illnesses.
 After this, you will deepen your knowledge and problem-solving skills in work placements in different nursing environments.

 Finnish language will be strongly supported throughout your studies.
 The programme also includes Finnish studies, particularly focusing on nursing-related vocabulary.
 All students whose first language is not Finnish will take a preliminary Finnish proficiency test, on the basis of which they will be offered different courses for learning Finnish.

 Nurses graduating from Laurea have excellent employment opportunities in a wide range of nursing environments, and in national and international organizations.
 According to your personal interest, you may be employed in an inpatient ward, an operating theatre, home care services, a pediatric ward, a psychiatric hospital, geriatric care, substance abuse care or work in third sector organizations like the Red Cross, the Heart Association, and mental health associations etc.

 You will develop networks with workplaces already during your studies through different projects and placements.
 Nurses often find a summer job as substitute practical nurses, already after their first work placement, which is usually in elderly care.
 After earning 140 credits, you can also start working as a substitute registered nurse.